 Do you know how to season and then cook with a cast iron skillet?
 Most people don't know how to use this versatile cooking vessel, which is a shame.
 Using a cast iron skillet will help you to turn out some spectacular meals that your family will enjoy.
 Skillets are enjoying a rebirth and there are quite a few websites dedicated just to recipes for foods to be prepared in a skillet.
-Pizza made in a cast iron skillet Maybe you have a skillet that has come from your mom, and before that your grandmother.
-You have it now and want to use it, but where to start.
-How do you clean it, what is seasoning and what type of cooking tips do I need to follow to make tasty food with it?

 I love my cast iron skillet and the memories that it brings back.
 It has been passed on down from my Mom.
 I remember her using it to help make delicious breakfasts, first the bacon and then the eggs fried in bacon grease.
 She also made the most amazing fried chicken, sometimes in the same day in the same pan.
 The one thing I can't remember is just what she did to help keep this skillets clean and ready to use.
 I remember her drying it carefully after wiping it out with a cloth or paper towel, than placing it on the stove for a few minutes with some oil or grease added.